-You’ve probably heard it a million times: if you have the misfortune of getting into a car accident, you’ve got to immediately swap info with the other driver.
-That means exchanging details like license plate numbers, contact details, and of course, your insurance information.
+You’ve probably heard it a million times: if you have the misfortune of getting into a car accident, you’ve got to swap info with the other driver immediately.
+This usually means exchanging details like license plate numbers, contact details, and of course, your insurance information.

 There can be a lot of chaos that ensues post-accident.
 Whether you’re too stressed to remember all the items on your checklist or you experience the unfortunate event of a hit-and-run, there are still steps you can take to make sure you’re taken care of.

 It starts before the accident by making sure your auto insurance policy includes uninsured and underinsured motorist coverage.
 That way, if you don’t get the other driver’s information, you won’t be left wondering whether you’re covered.

 Instead, you can focus on responding to the accident.

 Here’s what you should do next:

 It happens: When the shock of an accident sets in, you may lose sight of what’s happening in the present moment.
 Take a moment to check yourself and any passengers for injuries, and, if you’re able, move your car to a safe spot.

 2. Call the police.

 We get it — it can feel silly to involve the police in something as seemingly minor as a fender bender.
 But a police report can be an essential part of filing an insurance claim, so if everyone’s in okay shape, call the police non-emergency line (use 911 if there are injuries or severe damage).